MartinRixham/Pieces/README.md

 ### Run the demo

-Once you have checked out the repository and build it with grunt you can run the development server with `npm start` which will listen on *http://localhost:8080*.
+Run the development server with `npm start` which will listen on *http://localhost:8080*.